WeMakeMachines/loomse/README.md

 ## Installation

-Extract and deploy Loom to your server
+Extract and deploy Loom to your web server, following the web servers

+## Configuration

+Loom can be configured by changing the behavioural properties of the application, as well as extending the base functionality with custom modules.

-## Development and configuration
+## Behaviours

+The behaviours file can be found and edited in `js/behaviours.json`.
+This file is in JSON format.
+Certain behaviours within the application can be edited from here.

 ## Writing your own modules